dalismo/Finance_News_Sentiment/README.md

 # Why our final sentiment analysis will be useful to users?
 1) Using financial headline inputs in csv format, users can get an analysis with classification of each inputted financial headline.
-2) Using additional Stock News API data (date and tickers), stock list csv file, and our Tableau dashboard template, users can perform additional anaylsis on the following:
+2) Using additional Stock News API data (date and tickers), stock list csv file, and our Tableau dashboard template, users can perform additional anaylsis on the following: <br>
   a) Sentiment analysis a given time period <br>
   b) Sentiment analysis by companies, sectors and industry <br>
   c) Emotional Analysis by keywords <br>